JoshuaCHartman/NYU_VR_Projects/README.md

  VR projects as part of NYU's XR Development Course

 # Week 12
-Instructions : Download this repository containing a Unity package file.
+Instructions : Download the Wk12 Maze file, a Unity package file.
 Import the package into a new project in Unity 2021.

 Objectives :
 - The maze includes at least four turns.